symphoniacloud/dynamodb-entity-store/documentation/AdvancedSingleEntityOperations.md

 The advanced versions differ in the following ways:

-* The options parameter of all methods take one or more extra optional fields that define which _diagnostic metadata_ to return
+* The options parameter of all methods take one or more extra optional fields that define any _diagnostic metadata_ to return
   * All operations therefore return an object that contains both the actual result, and may also contain the metadata configured by the options argument.
 In other words `getOrThrow()`, and the query-all / scan-all collection operations don't just return the desired item(s), they return an object where the items are on a `.item` or `.items` property
-* Write operations can be configured to use DynamoDB "return values"
+* Write operations can be configured to request DynamoDB "return values"
-* Collection operations may return unparsed results
+* Collection operations may additionally return unparsed results

 > The motivation for having "standard" and "advanced" operations at all is to make the result types cleaner for the majority of use cases.
 It's nice not to have to keep typing `.item` or `.items` in the majority of places where data is retrieved from DynamoDB.